How You Can Start Learning Malware Analysis

 Next, consider watching my Practical Malware Analysis Essentials talk, which will offer practical tips for analyzing Windows malware in your lab:

-In addition to watching this video, consider reviewing the corresponding slides.
+In addition to watching the video above, consider reviewing the corresponding slides.
 Use these materials to repeat in your own lab the analysis I demonstrated.
 If you’d like a copy of the malware sample I used in this talk, reach out to me.
 (Be sure to exercise caution when experimenting with real-world malware like this.)

 In addition to the Windows-based approach to examining malware, which the video above demonstrates, consider bringing Linux into your environment.
 The REMnux toolkit is designed for this very purpose, and is available as a virtual machine and a Docker container.
-You can see REMnux in action in my video What’s New in REMnux v7:
+You can see REMnux in action in my video Analyzing Windows Malware on Linux: Getting Started Tips and Examples.

-If you already know how REMnux works, you can jump to the 25-minute mark to see some of its tools in action.
-Reach out if you want a copy of the malware sample I used in that demo, so you can recreate the steps.
+In addition to watching the video above, consider reviewing the corresponding slides.
+Use these materials to repeat in your own lab the analysis I demonstrated.
+If you’d like a copy of the malware sample I used in this talk, reach out to me.
+(Be sure to exercise caution when experimenting with real-world malware like this.)

 REMnux includes a variety of malware analysis tools.
 You can learn about the types of activities you may need to perform by reviewing the categorized listing of the tools on REMnux.
 For example, you’ll find a variety of tools for static properties analysis, including FLOSS, which helps identify risky API calls in Windows malware, as documented in a Malware Triage post by Xavier Mertens.